indiana-department-of-transportation/state-hooks/README.md

-# usestoredstate
+# State Hooks

-Custom React hook to keep state synced in localStorage.
+Custom React hooks to sync data to/from a data store.
+Supports both synchronous and asynchronous storage.